ks-labs/adonis5-audit/README.md

 # 🔖 Adonis5 Audit

-Audit lucid models with Adonisjs V5 easily with a Mixin !!
+Audit lucid models with Adonisjs V5 easily with helper functions !!
-Everthing your models need to do, are pass the context like `await currentMyModel.save({ ctx })`
+After setup everthing you need call its `await myModel.save({ ctx })`

 ## How to use